whitneyburton/portfolios/students/1508/matt-stjernholm/20160310-matt-stjernholm-m4.markdown.md

 ### Areas of Emphasis

-Coming into module 4, I wanted to graduate Turing feeling confident in my ability to work with any type of Rails or Node web app.
-As it turned out, things really start to click down the strecth and I can say that I feel more than prepared to go out into the world and start writing code professionally.
+Coming into module 4, I wanted to learn enough Javascript to graduate feeling confident in my ability to work on production Rails/Node apps.
+The first couple of weeks were tough, but from then out out things really stated to click and now I can say with confidence that I feel more than prepared to go out into the world and start writing code professionally.

 ### End of Module Assessment